By Monsi A. Serrano

-Second, is the issue on interpersonal relationship.
+Second, is the issue of interpersonal relationships.
 Given the Filipino (and Asian) culture of being sensitive to feedback unlike the Westerners, employees have the tendency to take feedback personally no matter how constructive they are.

 But of course, it would also be best that when giving feedback do it by using 4PS (privately, positively, potential (highlight on one’s potential) and paternally, i.e. (like a father to his children) without passing judgment.

-Study show that employees leave the company not because they are incompetent, but because they fail in dealing with various types of personalities.
+Study shows that employees leave the company not because they are incompetent, but because they fail in dealing with various types of personalities.

-And last but not the least, “malasakit”, which is more than just being concern.
-There is deeper meaning of this.
+And last but not the least, “malasakit”, which is more than just being a concern.
+There is deeper meaning to this.
 I remember when I was asked to conduct a WAVE (Work Attitude and Values Enhancement) of the GM of a company that acquired another company.

 But what is “malasakit”?